AllanCerveaux/svg_repo_dl/README.md

 $ svgrepodl https://www.svgrepo.com/collection/role-playing-game/ # Run downloader
 ```

-The program saves the icons in `/home/Documents/icons/`.
+By default, the program saves the icons in the current directory.

 Enjoy !

 ## License
-The MIT License (MIT) 2020 - Callan, Please have a look at the [License](https://github.com/AllanCerveaux/svg_repo_dl/blob/master/LICENSE) for more details.
+The MIT License (MIT) 2020 - Callan, 2023 - Drzraf.
+Please have a look at the [License](https://github.com/AllanCerveaux/svg_repo_dl/blob/master/LICENSE) for more details.